How to avoid a head-on collision

 CALL NASH & FRANCISKATO FOR A FREE NO-OBLIGATION CASE REVIEW

-One of our experienced staff will speak with you personally and will provide you with a free, no-obligation case evaluation.
+One of our experienced staff members will speak with you personally and will provide you with a free, no-obligation case evaluation.

 START YOUR FREE CASE EVALUATION TODAY

-If you would like to receive news and blog updates on a regular basis, sign up to receive our email newsletter.
+Sign up for our email newsletter to receive expert legal tips, accident prevention strategies, and updates on personal injury law in Kansas City.
 Your email address will only be used to send you our newsletter and respond to inquiries.

 SIGN UP FOR NEWSLETTER

-Past results afford no guarantee of future results and each case is different and is judged on its own merits.
+Past results afford no guarantee of future results, and each case is different and is judged on its own merits.
 The choice of a lawyer is an important decision and should not be based solely on advertisements.

 Contact Us Today for Help!